ShaikhBinash/Bliss/README.md

 # Bliss
 # Bliss Cafe - A Django-Powered Website
 Bliss Cafe is a beautifully designed web application built using Django, providing an elegant and seamless experience for customers looking to explore the cafe's menu, place orders, and get updates on special offers.
-# Features:
-User-Friendly Interface:
-A clean and intuitive design that enhances the customer experience.
-Menu Management:
-Displays a dynamic menu with categories, descriptions, and pricing.
-Online Ordering System:
-Customers can add items to their cart and place orders directly.
-Authentication System:
-Secure login and registration functionality for users.
-Admin Panel:
-Manage menu items, orders, and customer data through Django’s built-in admin interface.
-Responsive Design:
-Fully optimized for mobile, tablet, and desktop users.
 # Technical Details:
 Framework: Django

 Frontend: HTML, CSS, JavaScript, Bootstrap

 Database: SQLite/PostgreSQL/MySQL

 Authentication: Django’s built-in authentication system
 # Admin Login Credentials:
 Username: binashshaikh